-- A forecast double-digit increase (13.8 percent) in spending on fuels and oils, which accounts for less than 5 percent of cash expenses, would reverse the recent trend of lower fuel expenses over the last 2 years.
-This forecast is driven in part by the U.S. Energy Information Agency's forecast of higher diesel prices (by more than 30 cents per gallon, on average) in 2017.
+Spending on fuels and oils, which accounts for almost 5 percent of cash expenses, is expected to increase 10.2 percent ($1.4 billion) on top of a 13.9-percent ($1.7 billion) increase forecast for 2017.
+The 2018 forecast is driven in part by the U.S. Energy Information Agency's forecast of higher diesel prices (by more than 30 cents per gallon, on average) in 2018.

-- Interest expenses (including operator dwellings) are expected to increase by 12.3 percent in 2017, driven by higher forecast debt levels and rising interest rates on new and variable-interest-rate debt.
+- Interest expenses (including operator dwellings) are expected to increase by 6.9 percent ($1.3 billion) in 2018, driven by higher forecast debt levels and rising interest rates on new and variable-interest-rate debt.